 The grants are helping each system accelerate their progress while SSTF gains a better understanding of the institutional capacity, costs and policy supports needed to expand proven reforms.
-In December 2018, SSTF published, “A Holistic Return on Investment Framework for Developmental Education,” which outlines early lessons learned.
-We look forward to collaborating on best practices with the SSTF learning network and sharing our collective knowledge more widely with the field.
+As practitioners work to implement reforms, SSTF is regularly producing resources to share collective lessons learned.